helderpinto/AzureUpdateManagerTools/README.md

 Tagging is your best friend in this strategy.
 By tagging your servers according to their OS version and patching stage, it will be easier to dynamically define the scope of a specific patching stage.
 Continuing with the example above, your servers can be tagged as follows:

-* A `aum-stage` tag for each of the patching stages (e.g., `aum-stage`=`dev`, `aum-stage`=`preprod`, `aum-stage`=`prod`, etc.).
+* A `aum-stage` tag for each of the patching stages (e.g., `aum-stage`=`dev`, `aum-stage`=`preprod`, `aum-stage`=`prod`, `aum-stage`=`prod-ha-instance1`, `aum-stage`=`prod-ha-instance2`, etc.).
 * A `os-name` tag for each of the OS versions of your environment (e.g., `os-name`=`windows2016`, `os-name`=`windows2019`, `os-name`=`ubuntu20`, `os-name`=`ubuntu22`, etc.)

 You can choose whatever tagging strategy that meets your staged patching requirements, provided you end up with a predictable patching workflow.
-Once you have tagged all your servers according to their stage in the different patching workflows, you have to define a stage 0 (e.g., for servers tagged `aum-stage`=`dev`) recurring Maintenance Configuration, for each of the OS versions.
+Once you have tagged all your servers according to their stage in the different patching workflows, you have to define a stage 0 recurring Maintenance Configuration (e.g., for servers tagged `aum-stage`=`dev`), for each of the OS versions.
 For the next stages, you have two options to leverage this solution:

 1. Schedule the [Create-StagedMaintenanceConfiguration](./Create-StagedMaintenanceConfiguration.ps1) runbook to run after stage 0 (e.g., the next day) and configure it to create/update all the next stages (e.g., stages 1, 2, etc.) based on the results of stage 0.
 1. Chain all the stages to each other, by scheduling the [Create-StagedMaintenanceConfiguration](./Create-StagedMaintenanceConfiguration.ps1) runbook for each of the stages before production:
   * After stage 0, create/update stage 1 based on the results of stage 0
   * After stage 1, create/update stage 2 based on the results of stage 1
   * etc.

+**IMPORTANT**: you must ensure the last stage (production) is not scheduled before the next iteration of the phase 0 stage, otherwise you would end up having the production Maintenance Configuration overwritten with a new schedule/patch selection before it is actually deployed.

+Validating the quality of the patching stages before production is one important perspective not addressed by this solution.
+It is not sufficient to patch dev/test servers - we must ensure the patches passed minimum quality tests before reaching production.
+At this moment, you must run a parallel process that performs this validation (e.g., automated tests running in the patched servers).
+As soon as Azure Update Manager supports pre- and post-tasks ([planned for the last quarter of 2023](https://learn.microsoft.com/en-us/azure/update-center/whats-upcoming)), we will be able to integrate quality assurance in this solution.

 ### Pre-requisites